Sonket19/New_Work/README.md

 4. **Configure Google Cloud (optional)**

-   - Ensure `GOOGLE_APPLICATION_CREDENTIALS` is set and the respective APIs are enabled.
+   - Ensure `GOOGLE_APPLICATION_CREDENTIALS` is set, the respective APIs are enabled, and the configured storage bucket exists.
    - Replace the heuristic memo generation logic inside `app/services/memo_generator.py` with calls to Gemini 2.5 via Vertex AI.
-   - Replace the local storage implementation in `StorageService` with GCS integration.

 ## Testing the workflow